BNLNPPS/eic-opticks/README.md

 ```

 Here setStackPhotons defines **whether G4 will propagate optical photons or
 not**.
-In production Opticks (GPU) takes care of the optical photon propagation.
+In production eic-opticks (GPU) takes care of the optical photon propagation.
 Additionally the user has to define the **starting position**, **momentum** etc
 of the primary particles define in the **GeneratePrimaries** function in
 ```src/GPUCerenkov.h```.
 The hits of the optical photons are returned in the